w3nest/rx-vdom/doc/assets/index.md

 ---

-**A lightweight, observable-friendly library for declarative DOM structures.**
+**A lightweight, observable-friendly library for reactive & declarative DOM structures.**

 Key features of the library include: